 How may the employer handle sick leave?

-If the employer receives a sick note, it must be handled in the same way as other personal data collected during the employment relationship: The employer must indicate which data it processes (Art.
-13, 14 GDPR) and these must be deleted when the purpose of collection ceases to apply.
+If the employer receives a sick note, it must be handled in the same way as the other sick notes. personal datacollected during the employment relationship: The employer must specify which data it processes (Art.
+13, 14 GDPR) and this data must be deleted if the purpose for which it was collected no longer applies.
 A sick note may only be kept until the employee's claims to sick pay, for example, have been settled.

-In addition, the sick note contains health data (only the information that a person is ill is sufficient), i.e. personal data of a special category (Art.
+In addition, the sick note contains health data (just the information that a person is ill is enough), i.e. personal data of the special category (Art.
 9 I GDPR).
-Thus, the data is subject to special protection.
-This must be expressed in the handling of the data: Sick notes are not to be copied and they are to be disposed of properly so that no more data is recognizable.
-In addition, employees' health data must not be passed on to third parties.
+The data is therefore subject to special protection.
+This must be reflected in how the data is handled: Sick notes are not to be copied and they are to be disposed of properly so that no data is recognizable.
+Furthermore must not disclose health data from employees to third parties.
 Secure communication channels must also be used to transmit sick notes.

 What may the employer ask?

 In principle, the employer has a legitimate interest in receiving information about when and for how long an employee will be absent (Section 32 I 1 BDSG).
-In addition, employees are entitled to continued payment of remuneration in the event of illness.
-For this situation, Section 5 of the Continuation of Remuneration Act (Entgeltfortzahlungsgesetz - EntgFG) creates the regulation that the employee must inform the employer immediately (i.e. without culpable hesitation) if he or she is unable to work and for how long this is expected to remain the case.
+In addition, employees are entitled to continued remuneration in the event of illness.
+For this situation, Section 5 of the Continued Remuneration Act (EntgFG) stipulates that the Employee to the employer immediately (i.e. without undue delay) if he is unfit for work and for how long this is likely to remain the case.

 As a rule, a medical certificate must be submitted only after the third day of absence, but the employment contract may stipulate otherwise.